jochenruland/elefantVonHintenNFT/README.md

-# Experimenting with Basic IPFS Features
+# NFT collection to experiment with custom implementation of ERC721 and ipfs client

 ## Scope
 The scope of this project is to experiment with the different aspects of a dApp for NTFs.
 This includes: